All Episodes

 If you use Skype the right way on your smartphone, you'll sound like a million dollars.

-But I'm not gonna send anything out.
+But I'm not going to send anything out.

-I'm not gonna send anything out.
+I'm not going to send anything out.

-Wanna take a ride from the High Desert and the Great American Southwest?
+Wanna take a ride from the high desert and the great American Southwest?

 This is Midnight in the Desert, exclusively on the Dark Matter Digital Network.

-To call the show, dial 1-952-CALL-ART.
+To call the show, dial 1-952-CAL ART.

 That's 1-952-225-5278.